kframework/X86-64-semantics/docs/meeting-minutes.md

 ### Apr 20
-- Binary Drarf reader (link)[https://github.com/sdasgup3/dwarf-type-reader] is almost (function pointers soon to be  handled) ready and spliiting the putput in protobuf binary.
+- Binary Drarf reader [link](https://github.com/sdasgup3/dwarf-type-reader) is almost (function pointers soon to be  handled) ready and dumpng the output in protobuf binary.

 ### Mar 30